luapower/website/www/md/get-involved.md

 In order to appear on the website, docs should start with a yaml header:

 	---
-	tagline: win32 windows and controls
+	tagline: foobars
 	platforms: mingw32, mingw64
+	license: MIT
 	---

-A good, short tagline is important for figuring out what the module does when browsing the module list.
+Take your time to write a good, short tagline.
+This is important for figuring out what the module does when browsing the module list.

-The `platforms` line is only needed for Lua packages that are platform-specific but do not have a C component (most packages either support all platforms or have a C component or both); for packages with a C component, the platforms are inferred from the names of the build scripts.
+The `platforms` line is only needed for Lua packages that are platform-specific but do not have a C component (very rare case).
+In all other cases, do not specify the platforms.

+The `license` line is only if needed for Lua modules that are not `Public Domain`.

 You don't have to make a doc for each submodule if you don't have much to document for it, a single doc matching the package name would suffice.

 ### The WHAT file

-The WHAT file is used for packages that have a C component (i.e. Lua+ffi, Lua/C and C packages), and it's used to describe that C component.
+The WHAT file is for packages that have a C component (i.e. Lua+ffi, Lua/C and C packages), and it's used to describe that C component.
 Pure Lua packages don't need a WHAT file.
+It should look like this:

 	cairo 1.12.16 from http://cairographics.org/releases/ (MPL/LGPL license)
 	requires: pixman, freetype, zlib, libpng